 The Registrar will be an ex officio member of the Genealogy Committee.

-The Registrar will send an electronic copy of provisional applications to the chair of the Genealogy Committee after they have been approved by the Chieftain and the provisional membership packets have been mailed.
+The Registrar will send an electronic copy of provisional applications to the chair of the Genealogy Committee after they have been approved by the Chieftain as a provisional member and the provisional membership packets have been mailed.

 The Registrar will perform such other duties as may be assigned by the Chieftain, or the Council, or Society members.

-Upon leaving the position, the Registrar will transfer all records, documents and other items to the succeeding officer in a timely manner to ensure continuity and integrity of the position for the Society.
+Upon leaving the position, the Registrar will transfer all records, documents and other items to the succeeding Registrar or Chieftain in a timely manner to ensure continuity and integrity of the position for the Society.

 Society Support for the Registrar: